-A squad of doughs of the second platuon held down the opposite bank of a canal that bordered the right flank, with a section of light machine guns.
+A squad of doughs of the second plateon held down the opposite bank of a canal that bordered the right flank, with a section of light machine guns.
 The men were dug in just 20 feet from the edge of the water in their isolated forward position.
 A band of Jerries edged their way forward.
 Some could evidently speak English fluently.
-One Jerry parried in English: "Is this George Company?"
-No one was tricked A Man Was Wounded Hamm, Over Canal for 95th One Jerry parried in English: "Is this
+One Jerry parried in English: "Is this